google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

   aren't being applied.
 Or, they look way different than you expect.
 This tutorial shows you how to use DevTools to see how the browser is actually applying styles to HTML elements.
-It also shows you how to change styles from DevTools, which applies the changes immediately without needing to reload the page.
+It also shows you how to change styles from DevTools, which applies the changes immediately without needing to reload your page.
 * [Debugging JavaScript](/web/tools/chrome-devtools/javascript/).
-The first way that most developers learn how to debug is to sprinkle `console.log()` commands throughout their code, in order to infer where the code is going wrong.
+The first way that most developers learn how to debug is `console.log()`.
 This tutorial shows you how to set breakpoints in DevTools, which lets you pause in the middle of a page's execution and step through the code one line at a time.
 While you're paused, you can inspect (and even change) the current values of variables at that point in time.
 You may find that this workflow helps you